MCJack123/CraftOS-PC/docs/remote.md

 Even though it has CraftOS-PC in the name, it supports all ComputerCraft computers - even computers on Minecraft servers!

+If you prefer video tutorials, [I've put one on YouTube covering the content of this page](https://youtu.be/HtafiCaT6CI).

 ## Setup
 CraftOS-PC Remote requires CC: Tweaked 1.85.0 or later, but 1.91.0 or later is recommended.